shapeblue/hackerbook/cloudstack/2-dev.md

    - In PyCharm, click Run -> Edit Configurations -> add new python test configuration (nosetest)
    -  Then add the following line into Additional Configurations `--with-marvin --marvin-config=[path-to-config-file] -s -a tags=advanced --hypervisor=[xenserver|kvm|vmware] --zone=[zone-id]`
    - Target -> Script Path and select the particular test file you want to execute for example:  `test/integration/smoke/test_dynamicroles.py`
-Now you should be able to run/debug any Marvin test
+Now you should be able to run/debug any Marvin test.

 ## Simulator Based Development